Canop/glassbench/README.md

 # History

-History is savec in the local `.glassbench` directory.
+History is saved in the local `.glassbench` directory.

 You should put its path in your vcs ignore list as measures can't be compared from one system to other ones.